 The PRISMA 2009 guidelines were originally introduced in the journal article Liberati, A,, Altman, D,, Moher, D, et al. (2009).
 The PRISMA statement for reporting systematic reviews and meta-analyses of studies that evaluate health care interventions: explanation and elaboration.
 Plos Medicine, 6(7):e1000100. doi:10.1371/journal.pmed.1000100

 It's a good idea to look at some examples of other review articles that cite this paper to see how the authors reported their systematic review following the PRISMA checklist.
-Here is a search in the PubMed database for some example reviews that have followed the PRISMA format.
+Here is a search in the PubMed database for example reviews that have followed either the PRISMA 2020 format or the PRISMA 2009 format.

 The PRISMA Group have developed several extensions to the original PRISMA reporting standard for different types or aspects of systematic reviews, they include the following:

 From the librarian perspective an important extension is